WeakestLinuxEnjoyer/LLM-Bash-Assistant/test_cases/ABOUT.md

-This directory contains pictures of programs test cases, tutorials, and other relevant images.
+This directory contains pictures of programs test cases.